 What factors affect the cost of building a house in 2023?

-The impact of COVID-19, the war in Ukraine and Brexit forced the price of energy, labour, materials and lending up in 2022, and some of these costs are predicted to rise again this year.
+The impact of COVID-19, the war in Ukraine and Brexit forced the price of energy, labour, The impact of COVID-19, the war in Ukraine and Brexit forced the price of energy, labour, materials and lending up in 2022, and these costs remain elevated in 2023.

-Lead times for materials and fixtures have also grown significantly and are currently prone to fluctuating.
-We do out utmost to source materials in good time, but delays are making it harder for us to guarantee that an item will be available when its needed.
+We are finding that lead times for materials have also grown significantly and are currently prone to fluctuating.
+We do our utmost to source materials in good time, but delays are making it harder for us to guarantee that an item will be available when its needed.

 To help keep your build on schedule, we may need to agree back-up options for key materials and fixtures.
 This might be a more expensive – or cheaper – option than originally desired, and reserving a little extra budget for unforeseen supply chain delays will make this process more comfortable.